tjardoo/phpframework/README.md

 # PHP Framework

+## Note

+This NOT a framework that should be used in production.

 ## Introduction

-This PHP framework is build to get a better understanding of PHP.
-The author has multiple years of experience with Laravel but would like to know the core-function more in depth.
+This framework is build by the author go get a better understanding of the PHP fundamentals.

+The 'features' are selected by interest of the author.
+The author tried to add each 'feature' as a seperate commit.

 ## TODO